A Federated, AI-Enhanced Data Catalog for All Your Data

 Discovery

 The easiest way to find a dataset is by searching for it, and Magda puts its search functionality front and centre.
-Magda was originally developed for the Australian government’s federal open data portal data.gov.au, providing a single place for Australia’s citizens, scientists, journalists and businesses to discover and access 80,000+ datasets, from linked data APIs to small Excel files.
+Magda was originally developed for the Australian Government’s open data portal data.gov.au, where it supported discovery and access to over 100,000 datasets during its deployment between 2019 and 2025.
+Although this contract concluded in June 2025, Magda remains an open-source platform powering new innovations across public and private sectors worldwide.

 When users search they expect the result to be the best result for the meaning of their query, not simply the one with the most keyword matches.
 Magda is able to return higher-quality datasets above lower-quality ones, understand synonyms and acronyms, as well as search by time or geospatial extent.